Robust Aggregation for Federated Learning: Numerical Simulations: Full Details

 \subsubsection{Corruption Model}

 Since the goal of this work to test the robustness of federated learning models in the setting of high corruption, we artificially corrupt updates while controlling the level of corruption.
-We experiment with two different corruption models in the local computation $\Psi$ defined in Sec.~\ref{sec:aggr}: data corruption or omniscient corruption.

-\myparagraph{Data Corruption}: This is an example of static data poisoning.
-The model training procedure is not modified, but the data fed into the model is modified.
-In particular, for some modification ${\mathcal{D}}_k'$ of the local dataset $\mathcal{D}_k$ of client $k$, we use
+We use the following corruption models.